panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 }
 ```

-But using single quotes inside the placeholder is easier to read:
+But using single quotes inside the placeholder just looks better:

 ```javascript{2}
 function getLoadingMessage(isLoading) {